 Contactless payments, omnichannel everything, telemedicine, learning from home and working from anywhere, curbside pickup of just about anything you can imagine, and combatting “Zoom fatigue” have all become, remarkably, perfectly normal elements of our lives in just seven months.

 Without question, those consumer-level disruptions have triggered similar or perhaps even more-intense upheavals behind the scenes in operations, logistics, and supply chains.
-With tighter regulatory and safety mandates likely to occur in the wake of COVID-19, many businesses are taking a hard and end-to-end look at the most essential function: the supply chain.
+So, with tighter regulatory and safety mandates likely to occur in the wake of COVID-19, many businesses are taking a hard and end-to-end look at that most essential of functions: the supply chain.

-Here are 10 examples of new types of thinking and approaches companies are taking to reconfiguring supply chains to be ready to comply with new regulatory requirements and meet the relentlessly escalating demands of consumers and business customers.
+Here are 10 examples of new types of thinking and approaches companies are taking to reconfiguring supply chains so that they can not only be ready to comply with new regulatory requirements but also meet the relentlessly escalating demands of consumers and business customers.

 1. Reshoring.
 The COVID crisis revealed significant risks of having huge percentages of the essential materials for the American medical and pharmaceutical industries sourced in China.
-Companies across many industries are looking to either replace those offshore suppliers with domestic suppliers or complement offshore partners closer to home.
+So companies across many industries are looking to either replace those offshore suppliers with domestic suppliers, or complement offshore partners with ones closer to home.

 2. Lean manufacturing.
-With the rapid and significant advances in manufacturing technology, some industrial companies deploy lean processes to reduce the number of steps and/or suppliers required to produce essential materials.
+With the rapid and significant advances in manufacturing technology, some industrial companies are deploying lean processes to reduce the number of steps and/or suppliers required to produce essential materials.
 Fewer links in the chain can mean less exposure in challenging times.

 3. Digital integration.
 Regardless of how they’ve operated in the past and how resistant they might be to new technologies and approaches, suppliers in the post-COVID world have to be open to welcoming at least some digital technologies into their operations to enhance planning, accommodate changes, and accelerate all facets of their operations.

 4. Supply chain applications.
-Going a step beyond digital integration, many companies on both the supplier and customer sides are installing supply chain software.
+Going a step beyond digital integration, many companies on both the supplier side and the customer side are installing supply chain software.
 These can come as standalone applications or, in many cases, as part of an integrated set of ERP applications that automate everything from sales to inventory to procurement to finance.

 5. Additive manufacturing.
 As 3D printers and other advanced manufacturing technologies become more capable, less complex, and less expensive, they’re becoming viable and valuable options for businesses looking to optimize their supply chains.
 In some cases, businesses are taking on the production of some supplies themselves; in others, they are specifically looking for suppliers with aggressive deployments of additive-manufacturing capabilities to become strategic partners for the future.